 Home loans most commonly come in 15- and 30-year term options, making a home loan one of the longest loans you might have attributed to your credit history.
 The benefit to making payments over a 30-year period is that, as long as you never miss a payment, you’re contributing to your creditworthiness and trustworthiness as a borrower.
 This improves your credit score and your ability to get approved for other, larger amounts of credit in the future.
 While aiming to take on more debt isn’t a great goal to have in life, it is beneficial to know that you’re building a positive reputation with creditors and have a good chance of being approved for a larger loan in the future if you need it.

 Personally, I paid off my student loans years ago – at a time when auto loan rates had dropped below the rate of my student loans.
-At a point, I was faced with the decision to pay off a loan or continue making the minimum payments and investing that small amount of money in some other option.
+At one point, I was faced with the decision to pay off a loan or continue making the minimum payments and investing that small amount of money in some other option.
 Since deposit rates were also low at the time, investing the money didn’t make sense (it wasn’t enough to invest much and wouldn’t have gained more than what I stood to pay in interest over the life of my remaining loan).
 So I chose to pay off the student loans and get an auto loan.
 My debt ratio stayed the same because I had the same total amount borrowed, but I had improved my situation by shifting it into a loan with a lower interest rate.

 You might not be facing the same situation, but if you’re faced with a decision between paying off one of two existing loans, make sure you’re paying attention to interest rates, balances and the life of the loan.
 If you simply have a tax refund you’d like to apply to the balance of a loan and can’t decide which to put it toward, a good rule of thumb is to pay off your lower balance loans first.
 If you can knock out the little debts quickly, you’ll feel a greater sense of achievement and motivation toward paying off larger loans in the future.